jonobr1/two.js/wiki/documentation/shapes/ellipse/README.md

-A list of properties that are on every {@link Two.Ellipse}.
+A list of properties that are on every [Two.Ellipse](/documentation/ellipse).